sessionbox/toolkit/README.md

 # Sessionbox One Toolkit

-Easily integrate Sessionbox's API and automation features into your project with our ready-to-use package.
+Easily integrate Sessionbox's API and automation features into your project with our ready-to-use toolkit.
 Streamline profile and team management, proxy settings and automation workflows.

 ## Installation